clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    from ``PAST_VERSION`` to ``MIX_VERSION``.
 If your ``STATE_DIR`` is in a different location, be sure to specify the location with the ``-S`` option.
 For the first build, no delta packs can be created because the "update" is from version 0.
-Version 0 impicitly has no content, thus no deltas can be generated.
+Version 0 implicitly has no content, thus no deltas can be generated.
 For subsequent builds, :file:`mixer-pack-maker.sh` can be run to generate delta content between them (for example: 10 to 20).